Razia Sirajuddin: Personal life

-Razia Sirajuddin was married to Professor Sirajuddin Ahmed of Government College, Lahore.
-She was known for her charismatic personality and unique, ethereal appearance, often decorating her attire and hair with fresh flowers.
-They had one son named Imdad Sirajuddin, who became a renowned violinist.
+Razia Sirajuddin married Professor Sirajuddin Ahmed of Government College, Lahore.
+She was known for her charismatic personality and ethereal appearance, often decorating her attire and hair with flowers.
+They had one son named Imdad Sirajuddin, who became a violinist.

-The marriage later faced difficulties when Professor Sirajuddin became involved with one of his students, Urmila Sondhi (who later converted to Islam and became Umrao Begum).
+The marriage faced difficulties when Professor Sirajuddin became involved with one of his students, Urmila Sondhi (who later converted to Islam and became Umrao Begum).
 Razia took her son Imdad to Oxford with her during this period.

-Death

 Razia Sirajuddin died in 1969 in a road accident near Murree, a hill station in Pakistan.

 Legacy

 The Chughtai Museum has worked to preserve her memory and published articles about her life and work.